oracle-livelabs/analytics-ai/semantic-modeler-2/introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:
-* Provision an ADW and OAC instance
-* Load data into an ADW
+* Examine Semantic Model Markup Language (SMML) and Integrate Semantic Model With a Git Repository
+* Manage Logical Table Sources
+* Create Logical Hierarchies
+* Create Calculated Measures
+* Create Ragged and Skipped Level Hierarchies
+* Create Parent-Child Hierarchies
+* Create Aggregate Tables
+* Create Time Series Measures
-* Create a Semantic Model in OAC
+* Create Initialization Blocks and Variables
-* Test, Deploy, and Validate a semantic model

 ## Learn More